SwissDataScienceCenter/renku-python/README.rst

 **NOTE**:
-   ``renga-python`` is the python library for renga that provides an SDK and a command-line interface (CLI).
+   ``renga-python`` is the python library for Renga that provides an SDK and a command-line interface (CLI).
 It *does not* start the Renga platform itself - for that, refer to the Renga docs on `running the platform
    <https://renga.readthedocs.io/en/latest/user/setup.html>`_.